Triggered tasks¶

 WAREHOUSE

-parameter, and set theTARGET_COMPLETION_INTERVAL
+parameter, and then set theTARGET_COMPLETION_INTERVAL

 parameter.Resume the task.